The Progenitor of the Type II-Plateau SN 2025pht in NGC 1637: The Dustiest, Most Luminous Red Supergiant So Far?: Discussion and Conclusions

+Furthermore, the interplay between pulsations and interactions with a binary companion could affect the pre-SN envelope and CSM structure (\citealt{Laplace2026} and references therein; see also \citealt{vanLoon2026} with respect to WOH G64).
+Following \citet{VanDyk2024} we placed constraints on the presence of a companion by including a hot stellar photosphere together with the cool photosphere, scaling by relative luminosity, as the input source to {\tt DUSTY}.
+We performed this re-run of the best-fit dust models, assuming both {\tt density type=1} and {\tt density type=4}.
+For the former we constrained a putative companion to a star with $T_{\rm eff}\lesssim20,000$ K and $L_{\rm bol}\lesssim2,000\ L_{\odot}$, and for the latter, a similar $\lesssim19,000$ K and $\lesssim1,500\ L_{\odot}$, both limits consistent with a star of spectral type B2 to B3; see Figure~\ref{fig:binary}.

-It should now go without saying that the candidate needs to be confirmed as the actual progenitor (e.g., \citealt{VanDyk2023}, and references therein), through, say, future {\sl JWST\/} observations to determine whether the star has disappeared.
+It should now go without saying that the candidate needs to be confirmed as the actual progenitor (e.g., \citealt{VanDyk2023} and references therein), through, say, future {\sl JWST\/} observations to determine whether the star has disappeared.
 This could be challenging, though, since we are expecting excess late-time emission from long-term CSM interaction.
 Additionally, we expect dust formation for SNe showing evidence for interaction \citep[e.g.,][]{Sarangi2015,Sarangi2022}, which will manifest itself with increased flux in {\sl JWST\/} bands and thwart efforts to determine that the candidate has vanished.

 This star, and other stars similar to it, could possibly go completely undetected in bulk searches for RSGs in galaxies. \citet{Sarbadhicary2026} recently completed a study in which they isolated nearly 100,000 candidate RSGs across several nearby galaxies.
 Their selection algorithm consisted of a {\sl HST}+{\sl JWST\/} color and luminosity ``wedge.''
 The SN 2025pht progenitor candidate had color $({\rm F814W}-{\rm F200W})_0\gtrsim3.5$ mag and luminosity $M_{\rm F200W}\approx-8.7$ mag, which would have placed the star not only outside of the wedge boundaries, but also potentially beyond the nominal detection limits of their galaxy survey, at least in this filter combination.
-Complicating detection further, of course, was the significant host-galaxy reddening in this case.
+Complicating detection further, of course, was the significant host-galaxy reddening in the case of SN 2025pht.
+A similar example of a star that would likely have been missed in previous surveys of galaxies beyond the Local Group is the extreme RSG WOH G64, which has attracted considerable attention from its unexpected behavior over the past two decades \citep{Levesque2009,Ohnaka2024,vanLoon2026}.
 Possibly other color spaces, based on {\sl JWST\/} bands alone, would provide better means of selecting these especially dusty and luminous RSGs.